Trump turns himself in to the authorities

 Atlanta/Washington – Former US President Donald Trump has turned himself in to authorities at the Atlanta County Jail after being charged with attempted voter fraud.

 Trump’s motorcade reached the prison building in the state capital of Georgia on Thursday evening (local time), as shown on television pictures.
-There, the Republican presidential candidate had to endure the formal procedure that follows an indictment.
+There, Trump had to endure the formal procedure that follows an indictment.

 This includes, for example, the recording of personal data.
-The broadcaster CNN and other US media reported, citing the responsible sheriff, that a police photo had also been taken of Trump.
-There was initially no official confirmation of this.
+The authorities in the US state of Georgia have also published a police photo of the politician.
+The sheriff’s office released the picture on Thursday evening.
 After less than half an hour, Trump’s motorcade left the prison grounds again.

 Trump: “I did nothing wrong”